shubhadapaithankar/go-with-tests/README.md

 Rebasing is used to integrate changes from one branch into another by moving or combining a sequence of commits.

-Ensure your branch is up to date with the main branch by running `git fetch origin` and then `git rebase origin/main` Force push your changes if necessary with `git push origin go-basics --force`
+Ensure your branch is up to date with the main branch by running `git fetch origin` and then `git rebase origin/main` Force push the changes if necessary with `git push origin go-basics --force`

 https://about.gitlab.com/images/press/git-cheat-sheet.pdf